cat394/link-generator/README.md

 # Link Generator

-This is a simple link generator that allows you to centrally manage link generators.
+This simple link generator allows you to centrally manage links.

 This is distributed through a package registry called [JSR](https://jsr.io/@kokomi/link-generator).